Scope of Practice for Dermatology Nurse Practitioners

 - The Dermatology NP serves in a variety of roles: patient care provider, mentor, educator and researcher.

-- The Dermatology NP works collaboratively with physicians, and other members of the health care team in providing comprehensive dermatology care to patients.
+- The Dermatology NP works collaboratively with all members of the health care team in providing comprehensive dermatology care to patients.

 Standards of Care for Dermatology Nurse Practitioners

-- The NP will practice within the scope of practice established by the Board of Nursing.
+- The Dermatology NP will practice within the scope of practice established by the Board of Nursing.

-- The NP will adhere to the Code of Ethics for Nursing.
+- The Dermatology NP will adhere to the Code of Ethics for Nursing.

-- The NP will maintain their appropriate licenses and certifications.
+- The Dermatology NP will maintain their appropriate licenses and certifications.